 I think we'll have a hybrid model and every large tech company in the world will be offering a remote work option and more distributed work so there's going to be many many more tech hubs, all throughout the country and world.

 You'll see employees who might work at multiple companies because distributed work will allow them to be more efficient with their time, especially for more specialized skill sets.
-I've seen a lot of people hint that this could be a possibility that there's something between being a full-time employee and being a freelancer or a contractor where you may work for a couple different companies on a, on a hybrid role of being more than a contractor but less than a FTE.
+I've seen a lot of people hint that this could be a possibility that there's something between being a full-time employee and being a freelancer or a contractor where you may work for a couple different companies on a hybrid role of being more than a contractor but less than a FTE.

 I think we’ll all be spending a lot more time doing creative things on video.
 Zoom is a great communication tool but I don't think we've quite cracked the code for doing creative work in a distributed way.
 In my mind, creative work is more product design work and the highly creative aspects of building products.
 I don’t think we’ve quite mastered how to do this in a distributed manner, so I’m excited to see how this evolves over time.